Chris Sandow: South Sydney (2008–11)

 At the time Sandow was to make his début the club were sitting at the bottom of the NRL competition ladder.
 Having slumped to 11 losses from 12 matches.

 In round 13 during the 2008 season, Sandow made his first-grade début against the Warriors in Auckland, New Zealand at Mt.
 Smart Stadium.

 On début Sandow kicked the game-sealing field-goal in the dying seconds of the match.
 To record Souths' second victory of the season, defeating the Warriors 35–28.
-This marked the first time since 1999, that the Rabbitohs had beaten the Warriors.
+This marked the first time since 1999, that South Sydney had beaten the Warriors.

 In the following match Sandow scored his first NRL career try against the Gold Coast Titans.
 Helping his side to a tight 24–23 victory, that saw them come off the bottom of the table for the first time all season.

 Sandow's fairy-tale start to his NRL career continued a week later in round 16, when after trailing 28–4 to the North Queensland Cowboys and coming back to level the scores at 28–28, he kicked the game-clinching field-goal to win the match 29–28, in what became the second biggest comeback victory in the history of the National Rugby League.

 Sandow finished his début season in the NRL by winning the Dally M Award – 'Rookie of the Year Award.'
 He was presented with the award at the end of the 2008 campaign.